 It seems like it should be a simple thing to just mix up a special chocolatey dessert drink.
 I was surprised to find that a lot of chocolate liqueurs used for mixing contained dairy!

-Use this dairy-free chocolate liqueur to make my delicious Chocolate Martini OR Creamy Chocolate Peppermint Martini!
+I use dairy-free chocolate liqueur to make my delicious Chocolate Martini OR Creamy Chocolate Peppermint Martini – both vegan of course!

 You will need: